 Credit risk is the risk of a financial loss to the Group if a customer or counterparty to a financial instrument fails to meet its contractual obligations.
-The Group's exposure to credit risk arises principally from its receivables from customers and deposits with banks.
-The Company's exposure to credit risk arises principally from advances to subsidiary companies and financial guarantees given to banks for credit facilities granted to subsidiary companies.
-There are no significant changes as compared to previous financial years.
+The Group's exposure to credit risk arises principally from its customers and deposits with licensed banks.
+The Company's exposure to credit risk arises principally from loans and advances to subsidiary companies, fixed deposits with licensed banks and financial guarantees given to banks for credit facilities granted to subsidiary companies.
+There are no significant changes as compared to previous financial year.

 The Group has adopted a policy of only dealing with creditworthy counterparties.
-Management has a credit policy in place to control credit risk dealing with creditworthy counterparties and deposits with banks with good credit rating.
+Management has a credit policy in place to control credit risk dealing with creditworthy counterparties and deposit with banks with good credit rating.
 The exposure to credit risk is monitored on an ongoing basis and action will be taken for long outstanding debts.

-The Company provides unsecured advances to subsidiary companies.
-It also provides unsecured financial guarantees to banks for banking facilities granted to certain subsidiary companies.
+The Company provides unsecured loans and advances to subsidiary companies.
+It also provides unsecured financial guarantees to bank for banking facilities granted to a subsidiary company.
 The Company monitors on an ongoing basis the results of the subsidiary companies and repayments made by the subsidiary companies.

-At each reporting date, the Group and the Company assess whether any if the receivables are credit impaired.
+At each reporting date, the Group and the Company assess whether any if the receivables and contract assets are credit impaired.

-- (b) Financial risk management objectives and policies (Cont'd) - (i) Credit risk (Cont'd)
+(b) Financial risk management objectives and policies (Cont'd)

+(i) Credit risk (Cont'd)